-- Radically lowers the barriers to entry: So enterprise can play
+- Radically lowers the barriers to entry: So enterprises can play

 - Creates methods and business incentives to standardise and automate to scale